 The programme is explored as a 1-1 activity, with pairs and small groups, and often as part of large group celebrations and gatherings.
 It has helped to develop positive relationships between children and staff, and enabled sensitive approaches to children who may show aversion to touch.
 Staff observe responses closely and recognise enjoyment through facial expressions, body language and sometimes vocalisations.
 Some children reach out to an adult’s hand to request more.
 Pupils are able to ‘feel’ a story or song in their own way and some start to anticipate what will come next.

-Are you inspired by the work of our amazing Best Practice Winners?
-Find out all about Story Massage training options here: Story Massage Training
+Are you inspired by the work of our amazing Centres of Excellence who share the programme as a fully inciusive activity ?
+Find out all about the Story Massage Programme online course here: Story Massage Training.